bodil/purescript-signal/docs/Signal/DOM.md

 touch :: forall e.
 Eff (dom :: DOM | e) (Signal (Array Touch))
 ```

+A signal containing the current state of the touch device, as described by
+the `Touch` record type.

 #### `tap`

 ``` purescript
 tap :: forall e.
 Eff (dom :: DOM | e) (Signal Boolean)
 ```

+A signal which will be `true` when at least one finger is touching the
+touch device, and `false` otherwise.

 #### `mousePos`